adambard/learnxinyminutes-docs/haml.html.markdown

 /
   The div tag is the default element, so it can be omitted.
   You can define only class/id using . or #
-  For example:
+  For example

 %div.my_class
   %div#my_id

-/ Can be written:
+/ Can be written
 .my_class
   #my_id